mdsteiner/EFAtools/tests/testthat/_snaps/efa_mi.md

       SRMR [95% bootstrap/MI-CI]: <num> [ <num>, <num>]
       Note: the pooled χ² is the D2 statistic; its p uses the D2 reference F(20, <num>), not the χ²(20) tail.
+      Note: CFI and TLI are averaged over the imputations, not formed from the separately pooled model and baseline statistics in `mi_diagnostics`.

       Note: Bootstrap/MI CIs based on 6 bootstrap samples per imputation.